frankdavid/fast_fizzbuzz/README.md

 The final result is 20439977.

 However, checking in each iteration whether an overflow has occurred is pretty slow.
-This is where chunks come into the picture.
+This is where chunks are useful.
 A chunk is 100,000 lines of output, eg. from lines 12200000 to 12299999.
 All numbers in a chunk share a common prefix.